AI in the enterprise

 The European Union’s provisional agreement on the Artificial Intelligence Act almost mirrors the White House AI Executive order, both setting rigorous AI standards:

-LLMs designed for general, commercial use often produce outputs that are not compliant with industry-specific regulations (even when prompted otherwise).
+LLMs designed for general, commercial use often produce outputs that do not adhere to industry-recognized security and privacy standards (even when prompted otherwise).
 Therefore, industries under strict codes of conduct like healthcare, banking, and finance are subject to even stricter scrutiny.

-AI guardrails and built-in verification systems ensure that enterprise AI systems comply with laws and regulations, reducing the risk of legal penalties.
+AI guardrails and built-in verification systems ensure that enterprise AI systems adhere to industry-recognized privacy laws and security regulations, reducing the risk of legal penalties.

 Brand and reputation are major enterprise differentiators and take decades to build.
 Missteps in AI usage can burn all of it to the ground.